+Ledi Selgjekaj, l.selgjekaj@ppnea.org Emir Gjyzeli, e.gjyzeli@ppnea.org

+GOAL

+"Strengthen national capacities to fight wildlife poisoning and raise awareness about the problem in the Balkan countries"

+OBJECTIVES

-Ledi Selgjekaj, l.selgjekaj@ppnea.org Emir Gjyzeli, e.gjyzeli@ppnea.org OBJECTIVES Improve management of poisoning incidents and achieve a significant reduction of mortality of vultures and other affected species caused by wildlife poisoning by ensuring real and continued engagement of relevant governmental authorities in combating this issue and labeling it as a socially unacceptable occurrence in the eyes of the general public.
+Improve management of poisoning incidents and achieve a significant reduction of mortality of vultures and other affected species caused by wildlife poisoning by ensuring real and continued engagement of relevant governmental authorities in combating this issue and labeling it as a socially unacceptable occurrence in the eyes of the general public.

 Time to stop Illegal wildlife poisoning!

 It harms us, our animals and nature.